How to Get Rid of Your Dog's Tear Stains

 Things I Tried for My Dog's Tear Stains

-At every subsequent appointment I brought it up again, so he checked her tear ducts, and even gave me eye drops and antihistamine tablets.
-I thought meds for dogs seemed kind of silly, so I stopped using them, and researched online about home remedies for tear staining and tried different wipes and diet addictives.
+At every subsequent appointment, I brought it up again, so he checked her tear ducts, and even gave me eye drops and antihistamine tablets.
+Eventually, I stopped using them and researched online about home remedies for tear staining and tried different wipes and diet additives.
 I even read that adding vinegar to her drinking water might help, so I tried it.
-However, when I mentioned the vinegar to the Vet, he advised against it and I stopped.
+However, when I mentioned the vinegar to the vet, he advised against it and I stopped.

 I have Sugar Pie groomed regularly and always ask the groomer to trim closely around her eyes.
-She is an inside dog who sits with me on the couch and sleeps on the covers of my bed! so she gets a shower with me once a week.
-Yet, as diligent as I have been about keeping her clean and trying to resolve this tear staining problem., it persisted and drove me crazy enough that I used photoshop around her eyes for online photos!
+She is an inside dog who sits with me on the couch and sleeps on the covers of my bed, so she gets a shower once a week.
+Yet, as diligent as I was about keeping her clean and trying to resolve this tear-staining problem, it persisted and drove me crazy enough that I used photoshop around her eyes for online photos!

 My Solution for Tear Staining

 There are lots of online articles about how to treat tear staining with products and home remedies, so I am not going to cover all the methods that I had researched over the years.
 Instead, I am going to tell you what is working for me.
 And I am even going to be as product-specific as I can!